 Cook your potatoes and then chill them in the fridge for at least 24 hours before eating.
 The cool temperature changes the rapidly-digested starch into one that’s broken down more slowly and is gentler on the body.
 This still holds true even if you reheat your potatoes (and even for the common old potatoes).

 Choose Organic and Eat the Skin

-The skin of the potato contains the most nutrients, so choose organic potatoes and keep it on when you cook them.
+The skin of the potato contains the most nutrients.
+Choose organic potatoes, and keep the skin on when you cook them.
 If you can’t find organic, make sure you peel the skin – about 70% of the chemicals sprayed on potatoes remain on the skin (while the other 30% seeps into the flesh).

-If you’re in the mood for some potatoes, try this Moroccan Potato Salad for a healthier version of potato salad.
+And if you’re ever in the mood for some potatoes, try this Moroccan Potato Salad for a healthier version of potato salad.